 Painter’s latest book, The History of White People, is a historical synthesis of remarkable scope, ambition, and erudition.
 Ancient people had no concept of race, and DNA evidence has confirmed that race is entirely a social construct.
 The History of White People accounts for the development of the idea of a “white race,” from antiquity to the modern age, considering varying degrees and kinds of whiteness over time, and Painter highlights a dizzying array of historical figures and their ideas, some largely forgotten except by academics, others more prominent and well known.
 All of them contributed to the constantly developing idea of the white race and provided powerful organizing principles for American society as those in power sought to police racial boundaries, enforce hierarchies, or satisfy psychological needs for difference from others.

-Prior to her forthcoming lecture at Rhodes College in Memphis, Painter answered questions from Chapter 16 via email:
+Prior to her upcoming lecture at Rhodes College, Painter answered questions from Chapter 16 via email:

 Chapter 16: You’ve mentioned on a few occasions that you didn’t intend for The History of White People to serve as a corrective to certain histories, that the book instead arose out of questions you had about the origins of the term “Caucasian,” for example.
 In that context, I’m wondering how you hit on the title of the book.
 What work is that definite article doing there?

 Nell Irvin Painter: You’re right about my shying away from policy recommendations.
 My book is an intellectual history, a history of a certain kind of science, and it’s written as a history, not as a remedy.
 It’s not about what white people have thought of or done to non-white people.
 As I say at the very beginning, it’s about changing constructions of whiteness, from before the idea of race entered Western thought to the present time.